A fairy tale Orient Express

 Since there were kings, princes, princesses, politicians, writers and agents among the guests of the fairy tale train, their gossip was present!

 Although Orient Express resumed its expeditions after the war, it lost its importance over time due to various restrictions.
-In 1977, due to the competition arising from air transportation and the fact that there were many countries on the route where the Cold War was experienced, the demand decreased, and the flights stopped.
+In 1977, the demand decreased, and the flights stopped due to the competition arising from air transportation and the fact that many countries were on the route where the Cold War was experienced.
 The expedition dated 27 May 1977 was the last expedition of the famous Orient Express between Paris and Istanbul.
 Its removal from the campaign further increased the value of Orient Express.
-Orient Express has become a collector’s area of interest as it hosted historical events in the two world wars and many celebrities traveled.
+Orient Express has become a collector’s area of interest as it hosted historical events in the two World Wars, and many celebrities travelled.
 Wanting to turn this interest into cash, the company put the wagons up for auction in Monte Carlo.
-Some of the train’s wagons were purchased by a British collector, while the Royal Palace Museum of Morocco purchased others.
+A British collector purchased some of the train’s wagons, while the Royal Palace Museum of Morocco purchased others.

-In 1983, the 100th anniversary of the Orient Express’s first voyage, 100 famous people from various countries participated in its special voyage.
+In 1983, the 100th anniversary of the Orient Express’s first voyage, 100 famous people from various countries participated in its extraordinary journey.
 The Orient Express remained a Paris-Vienna daily service until the route was shortened in 2007 and finally cancelled on 14 December 2009.

 And back to Italy, the legendary and romantic vintage train on which the story of slow travel par excellence flows and is told, seeing the world from the window.
 The train, which is a work of art in itself, an art deco masterpiece expertly preserved by Belmond (joined its portfolio of luxury hotels and travel Belmond Train, Europe), finally, in 2023 (on April 27 first departure ) returned to the Eternal City of the Grand Tour with the new itinerary that connects Paris crossing Italy with stops for embarkation also in Florence and Venice.

-The carriages are originals from the 1920s adorned with marquetry by the art deco master René Prou and etched glass panels by René Lalique.
-The train comprises sleeping cars dating back to the 1920s and 1930s, along with four elegant day cars, including the three sumptuous dining cars L’Oriental, Etoile Du Nord, Côte d’Azur and the boutique corner.
+The carriages are originals from the 1920s, adorned with marquetry by the art deco master René Prou and etched glass panels by René Lalique.
+The train comprises sleeping cars dating back to the 1920s and 1930s and four elegant day cars, including the three sumptuous dining cars, L’Oriental, Etoile Du Nord, Côte d’Azur and the boutique corner.
 Passengers can choose between twin cabins or a suite cabin, consisting of two connecting twin cabins that can be used as a living area and the other as a sleeping area.
-Almost dazzling is the impact of one of the six “large suites” with an interior inspired by the cities of Paris, Venice, Istanbul, Vienna, Budapest and Prague with large spaces, double beds, living rooms and private bathrooms.
-A kind of time machine on rails allows you to go back in time and live a truly incredible experience.
+Almost dazzling is the impact of one of the six “large suites” with an interior inspired by the cities of Paris, Venice, Istanbul, Vienna, Budapest and Prague, with large spaces, double beds, living rooms and private bathrooms.
+A time machine on rails allows you to go back and live a truly incredible experience.

 Do you also have a dream?
 There is room for every dream in this carriage… Have a good trip!